CBBIO/protein-metamorphisms-is/README.md

 ## prerequisites

-- python 3.10 or higher
+- Python 3.11.6
+- RabbitMQ
-- Access to a postgresql with pgVector extension installed.
+- PostgreSQL with pgVector extension installed.

+---

+## Setup Instructions

+### 1. Install Docker
+Ensure Docker is installed on your system.
+If it’s not, you can download it from [here](https://docs.docker.com/get-docker/).

+### 2. Set Up PostgreSQL with pgvector

+Run the following command to start a PostgreSQL container with the pgvector extension:

 ```bash
 docker run -d --name pgvectorsql \
     -e POSTGRES_USER=usuario \